Ready-Ready/HealthySteps_Salesforce/README.md

 ## Reporting Process for CHS Org

+* The Coastal Cloud and Ready for School, Ready for Life team will meet CHS team before every release
+* In this meeting they would decide on which report needs go live during the release and what changes are to be made to the reports
-* Reporting changes for the CHS Org will be present in the “[Healthy Steps Training Questions and Issues](https://docs.google.com/spreadsheets/d/1OAtKurnNtY1CRnZjzmncgD871txoP8UfCS30avWsr3s/edit?usp=sharing)” file under “**Report Priorities**” tab.
+* Reporting changes for the CHS Org will be present in the “[Healthy Steps Training Questions and Issues](https://docs.google.com/spreadsheets/d/1OAtKurnNtY1CRnZjzmncgD871txoP8UfCS30avWsr3s/edit?usp=sharing)” file under “**Report Priorities**” tab
-* The report which needs to be modified will be marked as “**1**” on the “**Priority Ranking**” column.
+* The report which needs to be modified will be marked as “**1**” on the “**Priority Ranking**” column
-* The details regarding the modifications will be present in the “Notes” column.
+* The details regarding the modifications will be present in the “Notes” column
-* An issue will be created for each reporting requirement on the “**HealthySteps_Salesforce**” repository in GitHub.
+* An issue will be created for each reporting requirement (points discussed during the meeting) on the “**HealthySteps_Salesforce**” repository in GitHub
-* The issue will be pulled under the “In Progress” column in the “HealthySteps Salesforce” Project.
+* The issue will be pulled under the “In Progress” column in the “HealthySteps Salesforce” Project
-* The reports will then be created/modified in Salesforce and saved under the respective Report folders.
+* The reports will then be created/modified in Salesforce and saved under the respective Report folders
-* Once done, the task card will be moved to the “Done” column.
+* Once done, the task card will be moved to the “Done” column
+* CHS will come to know about the changes when release is made

+---

+## Change request Process for CHS Org

 ---